isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-september.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Russisch volumelicenties (VL), Microsoft Business Solutions (MBS) en Cloud Solution Provider (CSP)-kanaalpartners
+Vl-kanaalpartners (Russian Volume Licensing), Microsoft Business Solutions (MBS) en Cloud Solution Provider (CSP)

 ### <a name="summary"></a>Samenvatting